-A minor in history consists of 18 hours, 12 of which must be at the upperlevel.
+A minor in history consists of 18 hours, 12 of which must be at the upperlevel. ■ Bachelor of Arts

-Students needing to satisfy Texas state statute requirements may do so by successfully completing any two United States or American history courses marked with a \.
+Students needing to satisfy Texas state statute requirements may do so by successfully completing any two United States or American history courses marked with a +.